 This live streaming video is broadcasted to its intended audiences through several streaming devices that are connected to the internet.
 As these video files are large, it requires powerful, dedicated technology.

 What is Live Stream Testing?

 Livestream testing we check whether the users at both ends, the streamer and the audience have a pleasant and seamless experience when using the application.
 So, we have to factor in a lot of functionality in the application.

 Live streaming applications provide the content creator (end-user) video broadcasting platforms where they can easily broadcast their video content to wide audiences(end users) in real-time.

-YouTube: YouTube is a video-sharing platform which supports live gaming, live music, live sports, and live news.
-It lets other YouTube users watch the broadcast in real-time.
+YouTube: YouTube is a video-sharing platform that supports live gaming, live music, live sports, and live news.
+It lets other YouTube users watch the broadcast in real time.

 Don’t miss: Best Free YouTube Video Downloaders

 We have to approach live streaming testing in an organized method which would enable us to have a faster and smoother testing process.
 Let us follow the structured approach below for the best results:

 - Create an end-to-end test plan which has to organize the whole testing process.